drewburlingame/ObjectPrinter/README.txt

-ObjectPrinter is the .Net answer for printing an object graph, similar to print in PHP & python.
+ObjectPrinter dumps the object graph for a given object, similar to print in php & python or console.log in nodejs.

-with a "using ObjectPrinter;" statement, you can use the DumpToString extension method on any object to get a formatted string representation of the object.
-The formatting indents every member and puts it on it's own line.

-e.g.
-[NullReferenceException]: hashcode { 47242145 }
-{
-    Message : Object reference not set to an instance of an object.
-    StackTrace : at some.project.class.get_Data() in C:\Source\some\project\class.cs:line 103
-    Source : some
-    TargetSite : System.String get_Data()
-    HelpLink : {NULL}
-    Data :
-  {
-		UserID: 122
-		CompanyID: 15
-	}
-    InnerException : {NULL}
-}
+Why ObjectPrinter vs. json
+- system types can be output to string to reduce noise
+- use custom type inspectors to prevent inspection of lazy load properties.

 *******************************************

 I've found this to be most beneficial in two main areas:

+1) Inspecting objects from 3rd party libraries.
+Every once in a great while, the documentation of a 3rd party library may be found wanting.
+Dumping an object with data can bring clarity to the implementation.

-1) Capturing context for an exception.
+2) Capturing context for an exception.
 In a typical logging scenario, when capturing context of an exception, you catch the exception, log data and then throw the exception again.

+With the ex.SetContext(name, object) extension method, the relevant data can be added to the ex.Data element to be printed with the exception when it's logged.
+Logging thelog
-Imagine instead adding the significant state to the ex.Data element to travel with the exception where ever it will be logged.
-No more hunting for relevant lines in the logs.
-There's a SetContext extension method for Exceptions to make it easy to add objects to the Data member.
-The Data member requires all objects being added to be serializable.
-If the object you're adding is not serializable, it will be wrapped in a class that can be set to print the object when the exception is serialized.
-This prevents the occasional bug from slipping in when you add objects that aren't serializable but forget to test them.
-Of course that has never happened on my teams... ever....
+data context with the exception reduces the need to track down related log messages.

+The ex.Data member requires all objects being added to be serializable.
+It's easy for a property to be added within the graph of a logged object that is not serializable.
+To handle this ex.SetContext will wrap the object in a class that will print the object when the exception is serialized.
-2) Inspecting objects from 3rd party libraries.
-Every once in a great while, you may find the documentation of a 3rd party library to be wanting.
-I know, I know, it rarely happens, but when it does...
-Being able to print out an object with data can bring more clarity to the implementation.

 *******************************************

 Type Inspectors (the tweakability of the ObjectPrinter):
 ObjectPrinter enumerates a list of inspectors to determine which inspector should be used for a given type.
 The chosen inspector then returns a list of members for the ObjectPrinter to print.

 An example is the ExceptionTypeInspector which makes sure the base exception properties are always printed in the same order, followed by inherited fields and properties, then the stack trace, and finally the Data dictionary.
 This gives a consistent view of exceptions so you'll always know where to look.

 The type inspectors can be overridden by setting the ObjectPrinterConfig.GetInspectors delegate.
 The default implementation is: